prateekbhatt/userjoy/apps/api/README.md

 > - body
 > - clicked (boolean)
 > - ct
+> - emailId (unique-message-id set by mail-clients/mailgun, used to track email replies)
 > - from (enum: [user, account]) (is it sent from a 'user' or an 'account')
 > - seen (boolean)
 > - sent (boolean)